Heritage High School (Vancouver, Washington): Gang-related shooting

-Knife fight
+Knife fights

 On February 25, 2022, Xavier Echevarria (a student of Mountain View High School (Washington)), arrived at Heritage High School.
 Echevarria went to the school to fight over an alleged accusation made by another student.
 He was driven there by a Heritage student.
 During the fight, Echevarria pulled out a knife, 6 inches and hooked, and accidentally cut himself in the left arm.
 A student involved in the fight had been sliced in the left side.
 Another student also sustained a minor injury in the fight, but this was found to be unrelated to the knife.
 The injuries were all non-life-threatening.
 The police were called shortly after the dispute and Echevarria was transported to a local hospital.
 His laceration required 16 stitches.
 The incident was originally believed to related to the gang violence around the school just a week before, but the Clark County Sheriff's Department (Washington) found no evidence of any connection.
 Echevarria was later brought to court on suspicion of first-degree assault and possessing a dangerous weapon on a school campus.
 Echevarria was held at juvenile detention with a bail set at $20,000, and his court date was on March 11, 2022.

+February 17, 2026, a female sophomore student stabbed a 15 year old girl in the bathroom.
+The victim was able to fight off her attacker and escape the bathoom, where school security kept the attacker until police deputies reached the scene.
+The victim was treated at Heritage before receiving follow-up treatment at a local hospital.